Weltraumschaf/slartibartfass/README.md

 Builtin functions are directly interpreted in the interpreter (in contrast to function provided by the standard lib).

 - `+`:          Sums up the given arguments.
 It returns 0 if no argument is given and the argument itself if only one argument is given.
 You can pass as many arguments as you want.
 - `-`:          Subtracts the givne arguments.
 Throws an error if no argument is given.
 Negates the argument if only one argument is given.
 You can pass as many arguments as you want.
 - `*`:          Multiplies the given arguments.
 Returns 1 if no argument is given.
 Return the argument itself if only one is given.
                 You can pass as many arguments as you want.
 - `/`:          Divide numbers.
 This function requires at least two arguments.
 - `%`:          Remainder of numbers.
 This function requires at least two arguments.
 - `<`:          Compares two numbers if the first argument is less than the second.
 Requires exactly two arguments.
 - `>`:          Compares two numbers if the first argument is greater than the second.
 Requires exactly two arguments.
 - `=`:          Compares two arguments if the first argument is equal the second.
 Requires exactly two arguments.
 - `and`:        Boolean and operation.
 Requires exactly two arguments.
 - `or`:         Boolean or operation.
 Requires exactly two arguments.
 - `println`:    Prints the given arguments concatenated with a newline at the end.
 - `print`:      Prints the given arguments concatenated.
+- `list`:       Creates a new list with the given arguments as elements of the list.
+For no arguments it will return an empty list.
+- `head`:       Returns the first element of a given list.
+If the list is empty `#false` will be returned.
+- `tail`:       Returns the list except the first element (`head`) from the given list.
+If the given list has a size less than two an empty lost will be returned.

 ## Other Reading Stuff